-Investments in joint ventures are carried at cost less accumulated impairment losses in the company's statement of financial position, where applicable.
+Investment in joint venture is carried at cost less accumulated impairment losses in the company's statement of financial position, where applicable.
 On disposal of investments in jointly-controlled entities, the difference between disposal proceeds and the carrying amounts of the investments are recognised in profit or loss.

-2.6 Impairment of non-financial assets
+2.7 Impairment of non-financial assets